-Children are often more aware of problems than their parents realise but they don’t always understand what is happening and why, so sometimes it can help if they have information that is more age appropriate.
+Children are often more aware of problems than their parents realize but they don’t always understand what is happening and why, so sometimes it can help if they have information that is more age-appropriate.
 The following resources may be helpful:

 - The Hideout: www.thehideout.org.uk